 - Project GO

 The Asian/Pacific Studies Institute (APSI) is the focal point of research and teaching on the Asian/Pacific region at Duke University.
 Started in 1981, today APSI has more than 40 core faculty members at Duke and 20 affiliated faculty members from regional universities.
 It is the largest center for research and teaching on East Asia in the Southeast.
-APSI is also the home of the Global East Asia Studies Center, a Title VI National Resource Center funded by the U.S. Department of Education.
-The Center sponsors conferences, research, and teaching initiatives, as well as administering federal Foreign Language and Area Studies (FLAS) program funding for qualified students.
+The Center sponsors conferences, research, and teaching initiatives, as well as administering various scholarships and fellowships to students, both graduate and undergraduate.

 APSI has defined four major components to its mission: